GraemeMalcolm/data-stuff/02-batch-stream.md

 Apart from the way in which batch processing and streaming processing handle data, there are other differences:

-- *Data Scope*: Batch processing can process all the data in the dataset.
+- *Data scope*: Batch processing can process all the data in the dataset.
 Stream processing typically only has access to the most recent data received, or within a rolling time window (the last 30 seconds, for example).

-- *Data Size*: Batch processing is suitable for handling large datasets efficiently.
+- *Data size*: Batch processing is suitable for handling large datasets efficiently.
 Stream processing is intended for individual records or *micro batches* consisting of few records.

 - *Performance*: The latency for batch processing is typically a few hours.
 Stream processing typically occurs immediately, with latency in the order of seconds or milliseconds.
 Latency is the time taken for the data to be received and processed.